karanacharya2003/HopIn/README.md

 - **JWT**: Secure session management for user authentication.
 - **Mongoose**: ODM library for MongoDB to manage database interactions smoothly.
 - **Axios**: For handling API requests in the frontend.
-- **Mapbox GL**: Enables high-quality map rendering and customization.
+- **MapLibre GL**: Enables high-quality map rendering and customization.

 ---